 Courthouse Foreclosure Auctions

-Most foreclosure auctions often take place at the county courthouse.
+Most foreclosure auctions take place at the county courthouse.
 However, they can also be held at convention centers, community centers, or even at the property itself.

 These auctions are usually conducted by a county official, trustee, or sheriff, depending on the state and county.